 Rules for claiming a dependent on your tax return

 Having trouble deciding if your Uncle Jack, Grandma Betty or daughter Joan qualifies as a dependent?
-Help is on the way.
 Here's a cheat sheet to quickly assess which of your family members you can claim on your tax return.

 If you have a family, you need to know how the IRS defines “dependents” for income tax purposes.
 Why?
 Because it could save you thousands of dollars on your taxes.
-For every qualified dependent you claim, you reduce your 2017 taxable income by $4,050.
-This can add up to substantial savings on your tax bill.
+For tax years prior to 2018, every qualified dependent you claim, you reduce your taxable income by the exemption amount, equal to $4,050 in 2017.
+This add up to substantial savings on your tax bill.

 The basic rules aren’t complicated.
 But it can be difficult to apply those rules to certain family situations.
 That’s especially true if you have a son off at college, a cousin who stays with you during the summer, or a daughter with a part-time job.
 The checklist below will help you decide which relatives you can claim as dependents.